tmtxt/tmtxt.github.com/_drafts/2018-06-02-scaling-the-system-at-ar-part-1.md

 that you couldn't imagine before.
 I wrote another post about some of the disadvantages in Microservices here, feel free to take a look at
 [The downsides of Microservices]({% post_url 2017-12-25-the-downsides-of-microservices-part-1 %}).
+Although there are still many arguments about the benefits of using Microservices (and sometimes we have to pay unnecessary cost for it), it has helped us scale the system in various ways, especially when combining with Docker and Kubernetes.

+Microservices helps us dividing the system into smaller components and we can scale the components that require the most resources very easily, simply by setting the replicas configuration in Kubernetes and it will take care of the rest.
+Kubernetes allows us to label all the servers and schedule the corresponding services to their specific nodes.
+At the beginning stage when we still had limited computing resources, we had to decide whether we need to prioritize these services more than other services.
+We need to define a list of services

 # RethinkDB